-- FAS 579 Applied Research Issues in Marriage & Family Therapy (August-October) 3 semester hours.
-Eight-week semester. - FAS 574 Family Theory for Marriage & Family Therapy (October-December) 3 semester hours.
-Eight-week semester. - FAS 580 Practicum, concurrent with clinical internship (August-December) 2 semester hours.
-Sixteen-week semester.
+- FAS 579 Applied Research Issues in Marriage & Family Therapy (August-October) - 3 semester hours.
+7.5-week semester. - FAS 574 Family Theory for Marriage & Family Therapy (October-December) -3 semester hours.
+7.5-week semester. - FAS 5807 Practicum, concurrent with clinical internship (August-December) 2 semester hours.
+Fifteen-week semester.

-Students are required to remain in the clinical internship/practicum until the semester ends in December, even if they complete their 300 hours while the semester is in progress.
-If the student has not completed the required hours by the end of the semester, the student must enroll in practicum for the following semester and remain in internship/practicum for the duration of the semester.
+7 Students are required to remain in the clinical internship/practicum until the semester ends in December, even if they complete their 300 hours while the semester is in progress.
+If the student has not completed the required hours by the end of the semester, defined as the last day of the final exam schedule per the university's academic calendar, the student must enroll in practicum for the following semester and remain in internship/practicum for the duration of the semester.